MurmurationsNetwork/MurmurationsDocumentation/docs/guides/create-a-schema.md

 ## Questions?

-If you need help setting up your schema or if you have any questions, please post them at the [contact form on Murmurations.network](https://murmurations.network/contact/) or the Murmurations [Telegram channel](https://t.me/+SS7GuP5kMDf-zx6l).
+If you need help setting up your schema or if you have any questions, please post them at the [contact form on Murmurations.network](https://murmurations.network/contact/).